Foreclosure Defense

 Options to Save the Property, Including Bankruptcy

-You may be able to work out a mitigation option with the lender, either temporarily until you get back on your financial feet or permanently with reduced or extended payments if the servicer agrees.
-(Keep in mind, most mortgages are sold to investors shortly after origination—the lender may simply service the loan for a third party.)
+You may be able to work out a mitigation arrangement with the lender, either temporarily until you regain financial footing or permanently through reduced or extended payments.
+Keep in mind that most mortgages are sold to investors shortly after origination, so the lender you’re dealing with may simply be servicing the loan on a third party’s behalf.

-For homeowners in Jackson, proactively communicating with your lender can open up possibilities such as forbearance agreements or bespoke repayment plans to fit your circumstances.
-Many Mississippi lenders are open to short-term relief if you are forthright about changes in your employment, health, or have experienced a disaster impacting your home.
-The Mississippi Home Corporation and other local programs sometimes offer assistance to eligible homeowners, providing a potential lifeline for those seeking to avoid foreclosure.
+Proactively communicating with your lender can open up options such as forbearance agreements or repayment plans tailored to your situation.
+Many Mississippi lenders will consider short-term relief if you’re candid about changes in employment, health, or a disaster that has affected your home.
+The Mississippi Home Corporation and HUD-approved housing counselors can also connect eligible homeowners with state hardship relief programs that may provide additional support.

-The fastest way to pause foreclosure—at least temporarily—is by filing for bankruptcy.
+The fastest way to pause foreclosure, at least temporarily, is by filing for bankruptcy.
 Both Chapter 7 and Chapter 13 bankruptcy immediately trigger an “automatic stay,” halting all collection efforts, including foreclosure actions.
-This stay gives you valuable time to reorganize your finances, consult with a foreclosure attorney in Jackson, and pursue the best defense for your situation.
+The stay buys you valuable time to reorganize your finances and work with a foreclosure attorney in Jackson on the best defense for your situation.
+It’s worth noting that with loans secured by real property, a lender can petition to lift the automatic stay if you don’t meet certain requirements.
+This is why having experienced counsel in your corner matters.

 The Role of Jackson’s Courts & Local Agencies in Foreclosure

-When dealing with foreclosure in Jackson, nonjudicial actions occur outside the courtroom, but judicial cases require appearances in the Hinds County Chancery Court.
-Understanding where, how, and when to participate is critical—most foreclosure auctions for Jackson homes are held at the Hinds County Courthouse in downtown Jackson.
-In some scenarios, you may also connect with agencies such as the Mississippi Home Corporation or local HUD-approved housing counselors, who can advise and connect you with state hardship relief programs.
+Non-judicial foreclosure actions occur entirely outside the courtroom, but judicial cases require appearances before the Hinds County Chancery Court.
+Most foreclosure auctions involving Jackson properties are held at the Hinds County Courthouse in downtown Jackson.
+Agencies such as the Mississippi Home Corporation and local HUD-approved housing counselors can connect you with state hardship relief programs.
+Contacting them early, alongside your lender, broadens the range of options available to you.
+At The Law Offices of Wes Stover, we regularly coordinate with local nonprofit agencies and mortgage counselors so our clients have access to every available avenue, not just courtroom remedies.

 Continue Reading Read Less

-At The Law Offices of Wes Stover, serving the greater Jackson and Laurel areas and all of South Mississippi, our in-depth knowledge of bankruptcy and foreclosure law strengthens our ability to provide personalized attention and reliable debt relief guidance.
-We treat every client with respect, take time to listen to your concerns, and work diligently to help you reach your goals.
-Together, we strive to achieve the best possible outcome for your unique situation.
+At The Law Offices of Wes Stover, serving the greater Jackson and Laurel areas and all of South Mississippi, our in-depth knowledge of bankruptcy and foreclosure law lets us provide genuinely personalized guidance and dependable debt relief counsel.
+We treat every client with respect, take time to understand your situation, and work hard to help you reach your goals.

-As a local firm rooted in the Jackson community, we understand the economic realities and housing challenges residents face.
-From your first call to the resolution of your case, you work directly with a seasoned foreclosure attorney in Jackson, MS, committed to protecting your family’s home and future.
-Whether your property is in LeFleur’s Bluff or in one of Jackson’s historic districts, our familiarity with area courts, lenders, and procedures means you have a trusted guide throughout the foreclosure defense process.
+As a local firm rooted in the Jackson community, we understand the economic realities and housing pressures residents face.
+From your first call through the resolution of your case, you work directly with a seasoned foreclosure attorney in Jackson, MS, not a rotating cast of staff.
+Our familiarity with area courts, lenders, and local procedures means you have a consistent, trusted guide throughout the process.

 We strongly encourage anyone facing foreclosure in Jackson or nearby Mississippi counties to seek legal counsel early.
-The sooner you reach out to our team, the more foreclosure defense options will be available to stop foreclosure, pursue bankruptcy protection, or negotiate alternative settlements.
+The sooner you reach out, the more options remain available to address foreclosure, pursue bankruptcy protection, or negotiate alternatives.

 What Sets The Law Offices of Wes Stover Apart as Your Foreclosure Defense Counsel?

-Our law office offers a level of personal attention not commonly found in larger practices.
-At The Law Offices of Wes Stover, you work one-on-one with an experienced foreclosure defense lawyer—never shuffled between paralegals or junior staff.
-With over thirty years of experience handling bankruptcy and foreclosure cases for clients in Jackson and South Mississippi, we develop solutions that truly fit your circumstances and offer support every step of the way.
+At The Law Offices of Wes Stover, you work one-on-one with an experienced foreclosure defense attorney, not shuffled between paralegals or junior staff.
+With more than 35 years of experience handling bankruptcy and foreclosure cases in Jackson and South Mississippi, we develop solutions that fit your circumstances and provide support at every turn.

-• One-on-one attorney attention: Every client communicates directly with a seasoned foreclosure attorney who offers candid guidance, detailed explanations, and prompt answers to your concerns.
+• One-on-one attorney attention: Clients communicate directly with a seasoned foreclosure lawyer who offers candid guidance, detailed explanations, and prompt answers to questions.

-• Comprehensive knowledge of local legal processes: Our decades of practice in Jackson courts and with area lenders allows us to uncover unique defenses or local opportunities not apparent to others.
+• Deep knowledge of local courts and lenders: Decades of practice in Jackson courts and with area lenders allows us to identify defenses and opportunities others may miss.

-• Holistic legal support: We advise on all facets of foreclosure defense, bankruptcy, negotiation, and alternatives to litigation, keeping your financial security and family’s wellbeing at the center of our efforts.
+• Comprehensive legal support: We advise on all aspects of foreclosure defense, including bankruptcy options, lender negotiation, loss mitigation, and alternatives to litigation, keeping your financial security at the center of everything we do.

-Call us at (601) 401-8996 to schedule your free consultation and learn how a Jackson foreclosure defense attorney can help protect your home and restore your financial peace of mind.
+Call us at (601) 401-8996 to schedule your free consultation and learn how our Jackson foreclosure defense attorneys can help you address concerns about your home and financial future.

 • "Thank you for being understanding."